 This is a unique feature for Pro users who can create photography tutorials through both videos and documents.
 These are available on 500px for free or at a cost (the uploader decides), offering income through community education.

-The power of 500px comes through the presentation and industry exposure of users' work, with a showcase directed towards licensing, recognition, and career-building.
+The power of 500px comes through the presentation and industry exposure of your work, with a showcase directed towards licensing, recognition, and career-building.
 If as a pro or semi-pro photographer, and you were using Google Photos due to its unlimited capacity, 500px will be a useful consideration to not only store important photographs but also take advantage of commercial opportunities.

 For the commercial possibilities and flattering gallery themes, there are very few competitors to 500px.
-Casual and amateur users will find some great features, especially if they follow photography, but some of the key features will be less relevant to them.

 Google Photos alternative | Free subscription | Paid Subscription |